hieuln1/nab-le-ngoc-hieu/README.md

 * Deployed with `Docker`
 * Test with `JUnit`, `Mockito`, embeeded database `zonky`

-  In order to return timeout message as response, we use `Async` call to third party to get voucher.
+  In order to return timeout message as response, we use `Async` call to third party to get voucher via REST.
 If third party cannot handle in 30s, we set state of voucher as `TIMEOUT` then return timeout message as response.
 Then when got voucher from third party, we query state of the voucher, if it's `TIMEMOUT` we call `SmsService` to send voucher to user via SMS.

   To ensure thread safe, we use a `lock` object to `syncronized` between the waiting in `controller` and the processing in `service`